Chickens in the Road and Fairytale Town

 When I was in Molokai earlier this month, one thing you can’t help but notice is all of the red hens and roosters –chickens, running in the wild.
 You see them everywhere on the island, pecking in the grass, sprinting through the trees along side the road.
 If you ask Don, who looks like he’s been driving Midnight Taxi for decades, he’ll tell you it’s because the plantation guys brought in chickens around the turn of the 20th Century for cockfights.
 He’ll also groan about the guy on Kamehameha Highway who won’t share his mangoes with anybody, even if you politely ask.

 On top of that, I spotted a chicken yesterday walking around the parking lot outside of Fairytale Town.
 I suppose they can fly.
 Or maybe some careless kid left a gate open.
 It was strutting back and forth, wondering why it had black tar under its feet instead of sand, I imagine, or maybe it was enjoying exploration beyond the fence and sending text messages back to the other chickens: nope nothing here in the parking lot except for some Sacramento REALTOR pounding on her cellphone and blowing up Ingress portals.

 I felt the need to stop at Fairytale Town on my way home to Land Park after shooting photos of a new listing in Freeport Park, just across the road from Hollywood Park.
 The portals beckoned.
-My new listing is a 4 bedroom, 2 bath, more than 1500 square feet, and it’s been updated, coming on the market this week, under $300K.
-You can call me for details: Elizabeth Weintraub, 916.233.6759.
+For more info, call Elizabeth Weintraub, 916.233.6759.
 There are a ton of Ingress portals at Fairytale Town.
 And that one chicken running loose.